evandrosouza-developer/ps2-msxF4/README.md

 # STM32: PS/2 to USB Converter

-This design uses MiniSTM32F4x1 board to convert between PS/2 and MSX computer.
+This fully functional design uses MiniSTM32F4xC board to convert between PS/2 and MSX computer.
 It is meant to connect a keyboard, which only provides a PS/2 connection, to a MSX (or any one that have a up to 15 active columns and reads zeroes througth 8 bits - up to 15 x 8 matrix) retro computer.
 This code powers and has been tested on the following Windows keyboards, with brazilian 275 layout:
 - Compaq RT235BTWBR;
 - Clone KE11090749;